FarmRadioHangar/uliza-answers-connector/README.md

 ./snow.sh
 ```

-The script will ask you for your phone number and a webhook URL.
+This script will ask you for your phone number and a webhook URL.
 Specify the Ngrok URL without a trailing slash; i.e., in the form `http://xxxxxxxx.ngrok.io`, where xxxxxxxx is the subdomain assigned to your tunnel.

 When you receive the call, answer the poll question and then choose to provide a question (option #2).
 Watch the output from the server process and make a note of any errors or warnings.
 On completion, you should see a link pointing to the newly created Zammad ticket.